ryaino/Backend-Quickstart/README.md

 # Backend Quickstart

 An all-in-one backend setup ready to go straight out of the box with Hasura, Postgres and Spring Boot.
+For a video guide on setup and usage look here: https://youtu.be/VDN5PA-2efE

 ## Features
 - Auto Generated Graphql on your data